Pineconium/ShillingLang/Start.md

     exit;
 }
 ```
-This code will deplay 'Hello, World!'
-20 times, once Count reaches 20, the loop will exit and print "Done" to the output.
-Heres an example of a `forever` loop:
+This code will display 'Hello, World!'
+20 times, once the Count reaches 20, the loop will exit and print "Done" to the output.
+Here is an example of a `forever` loop:
 ```
 #~imp (clock) // <- for delay functions